enoquetembe/notifications-service/README.md

 ### Installation

-- Open the project with a terminal and follow the steps bellow
+- Open the project with a terminal and copy the code bellow

 ```bash
 $ npm install